-Mean N Correlation Significance

-academic performance & scholarship programs 1.0502 458 034 .468
+Mean N Correlation Sig academic performance & scholarship programs 1.0502 1.6048 458 034 .468

-1.6048

-Conclusions
+CONCLUSIONS

-Based on the aforementioned findings, the following conclusions were reached:

-1. Most of the scholars were having a family monthly income of Php.
-5,000.00 and below and had 1 to 3 family dependents.

-2. Most of the scholars were described to have "very good" academic performance.

-3. There were no significant differences in the scholarship programs of the college in terms of sex, civil status, home address, family monthly income and number of family dependents while there only differences in terms of age, course and year level.

-4. There were no significant differences in the academic performance of the scholars in terms of age, civil status, and family monthly income while there were only differences in terms of sex, year level, home address, and number of family dependents.

-5. There was no significant relationship between academic performance and scholarship Programs
+Based on the aforementioned findings, the following conclusions were reached: most of the scholars were having a family monthly income of Php.
+5,000.00 and below and had 1 to 3 family dependents; most of the scholars were described to have "very good" academic performance; there were no significant differences in the scholarship programs of the college in terms of sex, civil status, home address, family monthly income and number of family dependents while there only differences in terms of age, course and year level; there were no significant differences in the academic performance of the scholars in terms of age, civil status, and family monthly income while there were only differences in terms of sex, year level, home address, and the number of family dependents; and there was no significant relationship between academic performance and scholarship Programs.